Kevin M. RyanAssistant Professor, Department of Linguistics, Harvard University.

 As a phonologist, I study the patterning of speech sounds in human languages and verbal arts.
 My current research aims to model prosodic systems (the organizing constituents of speech), including the syllable/interval, metrical phonology (stress and poetic meter), and sandhi (junctural) phenomena, drawing mainly on the statistical analysis of speech/textual corpora and experimentation.
 Though the goal is to illuminate general properties of the language faculty, I often work with South Asian languages, both Indic and Dravidian.

 - 2014-5 academic year: I'm on sabbatical, living in Bangalore in the fall and Munich in the spring (as a Humboldt Fellow).

-- July 2015: I'm teaching “Corpus Phonology” at the LSA Summer Institute in Chicago.
+- July: Teaching “Corpus Phonology” at the LSA Summer Institute, Chicago.